 May 23, 2018

 Do you wear reading glasses?
 Over 50 million pairs of over-the-counter reading glasses are sold in the U.S. each year.
 While they are easy to find, it can be tricky to find the appropriate strength of readers for you.
-Wearing the wrong strength of reading glasses results in increased eyestrain and headaches.
-It’s essential to understand how to select the right reading glasses without a prescription for you.
+Wearing the wrong strength of reading glasses can lead to eyestrain and headaches.
+It’s essential to understand how to select the right reading glasses without a prescription.

 As we get older, the muscles in our eyes start to take a bit longer to focus on nearby objects.
 This condition, known as presbyopia, is a natural part of aging and has no cure.
 However, reading glasses often help minimize the symptoms and relieve eye strain and headaches typically associated with this condition.